DaniArnaout/DaniArnaout.github.io/menu/collection-view/pagination.md

 > Learn how to support pagination in 2 simple steps

-In most cases, an API populated collection View includes pagination.
+In most cases, an API populated collection view includes pagination.

 This means that you'll have to do the following: